knowsuchagency/promptic/README.md

     """What's in this image?"""

-# Load image bytes
 with open("tests/fixtures/ocai-logo.jpeg", "rb") as f:
     image_data = ImageBytes(f.read())

-# Single image
 print(describe_image(image_data))

-print("-" * 100)

-# Mixed content
+# The image features an illustration of a cheerful orange with glasses sitting on a laptop.
+There are small, sparkling stars surrounding the orange.
+Below the illustration, it says "Orange County AI."

 @llm(model="gpt-4o")
 def analyze_image_feature(image: ImageBytes, feature: str):
-    """Tell me about the {feature} in this image"""
+    """Tell me about the {feature} in this image in a sentence or less."""

 print(analyze_image_feature(image_data, "colors"))
+# The image features vibrant orange, green, and black colors against a light background.

 ```

-The `ImageBytes` type automatically handles the conversion of image data to the base64-encoded format required by vision models.

 ### Structured Outputs